“How can I help my child revise?”

 The key here is for you to be both tough and empathetic.
 Revision timetables invariably go off track, and your child will need empathy and compassion when this happens.
 However, you also need to be a little bit tough with them to stop it going off track too early, just because of a lack of focus and discipline.

-How do you fulfill this accountability role without endlessly nagging and having arguments?
+How do you fulfil this accountability role without endlessly nagging and having arguments?

 First, you need to get the first three steps in place: motivation, mindset and planning.
 Then, you need to establish a mutually agreed way of communicating and way of working.
 You will need to sit down and discuss this with your teenager.